 Reset and cleanse your body with budget-friendly & easy meal plan

 Today continues with the Thanksgiving theme.
 We are t-minus 9 days from Turkey Day and I’ve still got some recipes I’ll be posting this week.
-I posted a survey on Facebook last week to see what paleo-ified dishes you guys wanted to see, and the results were nearly unanimous on 3 different dishes: Green Bean Casserole, Stuffing/Dressing, and Pie.
+I posted a survey on Facebook last week to see what gluten-free paleo-ified dishes you guys wanted to see, and the results were nearly unanimous on 3 different dishes: Green Bean Casserole, Stuffing/Dressing, and Pie.
 Any and all pie.